QuantNodeAI/quantnote-query-client/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=flat&logo=telegram&logoColor=white)](https://t.me/quantnote)
 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=flat&logo=github&logoColor=white)](https://github.com/QuantNote)

 ## Table of Content

 <details>
 <summary>Click to expand!</summary>

 - [Description](#description)
 - [Usage](#usage)
 - [License](#license)

 </details>

 ## Description

 _QuantNote_ provides **Query API for on-chain data** for numerous blockchains, news & social media data, and comprehensive quant models.
 All under one roof.

 _QuantNote_ is a data provider that offers on-chain data from EVM compatible blockchains, news & social media data and models.
 With our analytical tools, you can find **best entry points** for your trades, **analyze price data** or **create machine learning models** for cryptocurrencies with ease.

 Check out the [website](https://quantnote.com/) for more information!

 ## Usage

 Getting data is as simple as calling one method with your SQL query!

 You need to obtain your *auth_token* first, so you can request our API.
 Then your can easily create `client` object with *auth_token* provided and start using API.

 So you build your query for desired data and then easily call one `client` method, which return `pandas.DataFrame` object.

-See the [examples folder](examples) for more details.
+See [`main_example.py`](main_example.py) file for primitive example usage of the client.

+For more examples see [examples](examples) directory, which contains a collection of advanced examples written in the Jupyter Notebook.

 ## License

 [![License](https://img.shields.io/badge/License-Apache_2.0-yellow.svg)](LICENSE)

 This package is licensed under the [Apache 2.0](LICENSE), so it is open source.